 A "whitelist" is a list of jurisdictions to which cross-border transfers have been pre-approved on the basis of that country's privacy laws' purported "adequacy" under the standards of the evaluating country.
 The EU pioneered this legal basis for data transfers, and it is gaining some ground in other jurisdictions.
-While we do not believe this is a particularly practical or effective way to deal with global data privacy challenges and data flows, these mechanisms may be useful in some contexts.
-Certainly, an individual assessment of the "adequacy" of every other country's privacy regime is unrealistic and risks being immediately obsolete due to changing circumstances on the ground.
-Even if such a task were achievable and the necessary expertise and language skills available, the theoretical legal "adequacy" of a particular regime does not address issues such as actual compliance, enforcement, or enforceability in the evaluated jurisdictions.
-Nevertheless, where the relevant country assessments can be accomplished, "whitelists" and "adequacy" findings should be possible, provided that these transfer mechanisms are merely one of the many made available by law.
+While we do not believe this is a particularly practical or effective way to deal with global data privacy challenges and data flows (especially, given the long and onerous review process), these mechanisms may be useful in some contexts.
+Certainly, an individual assessment of the "adequacy" of every other country's privacy regime is unrealistic and risks becoming immediately obsolete due to changing circumstances on the ground.
+Even if such a task were achievable and the necessary expertise and language skills available, the theoretical legal "adequacy" of a particular regime does not address issues such as actual compliance, enforcement or enforceability in the evaluated jurisdictions.
+Nevertheless, where the relevant country assessments can be accomplished, "whitelists" and "adequacy" findings should be possible, provided that these transfer mechanisms are merely one of many available by law.

-Similarly, such "whitelists" and "adequacy" findings could be applied to specific industries and sectoral laws in other countries, keeping in mind that the same issues remain in terms of these mechanisms' practicability and effectiveness as a broad solution to regulating and enabling global data flows.
+Similarly, such "whitelists" and "adequacy" findings could be applied to specific industries and sectoral laws in other countries (such as to transfers to processors, or outsourcing or cloud providers), keeping in mind that the same issues remain in terms of these mechanisms' practicability and effectiveness as a broad solution to regulating and enabling global data flows.
 Nevertheless, with this caveat, this option should be available too, if it is one of many.
-Note that an example of a sectoral application of "adequacy" can be found in the proposed EU General Data Protection Regulation (GDPR).
+Note that an example of a sectoral application of "adequacy" can be found in the GDPR.
 This option recognizes that specific industry or business sectors regulated by separate laws may be subject to privacy or data protection requirements that provide adequate protection for international data transfers from the perspective of the evaluating country.

-8. Derogations and exceptions.
-The law should include certain standard derogations that permit cross-border transfers.
-Data users should be able to rely on applicable derogations without prior regulator review or permission.
+8. Other Grounds for Transfer or Derogations and Exceptions.
+The law should include other grounds for transfer or certain standard derogations or exceptions to data transfer restrictions that permit cross-border transfers.
+Data users should be able to rely on applicable derogations and exceptions without prior regulator review or permission.